Sugar Leaves: What to Do with Them

 Making cannabutter with sugar leaves is pretty common.
 Sugar leaves are not very potent but you can extract their trichomes to make them more useful.
 This extract can be used in every cannabis-related recipe.
 Just replace the buds you would use to make the cannabutter with sugar leaves—it’s way more economical and works pretty well!

 Crush the decarboxylated dried sugar leaves and then put them on a baking tray and put them in the oven.
 The oven should be preheated to 100 degrees and bake those leaves for 40 minutes.
-Take a piece of butter and melt it in a saucepan, throw in the treated sugar leaves, simmer the mix for 8 hours add water every hour and stir well; don’t allow the mixture to dry out.
+Take a piece of butter and melt it in a saucepan, throw in the treated sugar leaves, simmer the mix for 8 hours add water every hour, and stir well; don’t allow the mixture to dry out.
 Strain the contents to get rid of impurities and it’s cooked and you’ll get a greenish liquid.
 Store the butter in a mason jar in the refrigerator and the cannabutter is done!

 Tea

 Sugar leaves are also a good choice for making tea and many people even use fan leaves to make tea—this is a traditional tea in some Caribbean islands.
 Compared with fan leaves, sugar leaf tea is of course way more enjoyable since it has higher THC content and it isn’t as bitter as fan leaf tea.
-Put a gram of decarboxylated sugar leaves into a strainer, brew with boiling water, you can add a spoonful of butter to make the cannabinoids and fats blend better; stir it all and let it stand.
+Put a gram of decarboxylated sugar leaves into a strainer, and brew with boiling water, you can add a spoonful of butter to make the cannabinoids and fats blend better; stir it all and let it stand.
 Once the temperature has dropped to a drinkable temperature, enjoy your tea!

-How to trim sugar leaves
+How to trim sugar leaves?

 We said earlier that there is no need to trim the sugar leaves if you want to smoke it yourself, but it’s best to trim the sugar leaves clean if you’re going to be selling buds or sharing them with friends.
 Neat buds just will look more attractive.
 The potency of pure buds is definitely higher than a mixture of buds and sugar leaves at the same volume.
 If you choose to dry prune the buds, the sugar leaves can protect the buds.